The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Hannah Simonds

-Hannah Simonds was a Native American woman who, in 1742, declared her intention of marriage to Sharper, a "Negro servant to Joseph Hill Esqr."
+Hannah Simonds was an Indigenous woman who, in 1742, declared her intention of marriage to Sharper, a "Negro servant to Joseph Hill Esqr."
+She was later a resident of the Ridge Community.

 Harvey Fernald